ktg5/twitchevents-project/README.md

 # twitchevents-project
 This is probably one of my favorite projects I've made, aside from OldTwitch & my current website.
-Spent a lot of everything & used a lot of everything for this project--if I could somehow put everything I've typed out into a gallery, I would.
+Spent a lot of everything & used a lot of everything for this project.
+If I could somehow put everything I've typed out into a gallery, I would.
 So please, enjoy *TwitchEvents*.

+## About TwitchEvents Itself
+TwitchEvents is a Node module made by myself to be a viewer-interaction "tool" (I suppose?) to work with any streamer & game that both use keyboard & mouse.

 ## Download